Monograph: Radiation Induced Hemorrhagic Cystitis

 Traditional treatment methods include bladder irrigation, cauterization, oral or IV agents, intravesical chemical instillation, iliac artery embolization, urinary diversion, and cystectomy.

-Hyperbaric oxygen therapy (HBOT) improves oxygenation and induces angiogenesis within radiation damaged tissues among other beneficial effects.
+Hyperbaric oxygen therapy (HBO) improves oxygenation and induces angiogenesis within radiation damaged tissues among other beneficial effects.
 Several studies have shown a 76 – 100% response rate with patients demonstrating complete or partial symptomatic improvement, even in those patients refractory to multiple prior medical, cystoscopic, or intravesical therapies.

 Medicare and most private insurers cover this effective treatment.